DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _TL Note:_ I must say, author description of girls is sometimes quite weird in their details.

-"Is she a mix between human, foreign gods and demons?
+"Is she a mix between human, sidhes and demons?
 No...
 That's impossible"

 There were no cases of children being born from parents of different races.
 Then, what about this girl Rinne?